 Where images are used we have added ‘Alt’ tags – text alternatives so that you will still know what the image is meant to convey even if it doesn’t load or if you have chosen to browse with the images switched off or you are using an assistive technology like a screen reader to browse the web page rather than view.

-- hold down the ctrl key and press the + / – key
+- hold down the command key and press the + / – key

 - press Apple and the + / – key.
 To return the text to its original size, press Apple + 0

 - select Zoom

 - click on Zoom text only and then hold down the ctrl key and press the + key

 It is also possible to increase or decrease the size of the text by holding down the ctrl key whilst using the scroll wheel on the mouse.

 You can set your web browser to ignore the colours that we have used on this website.
 You can also ask your browser to use your own preferred colour scheme when viewing this site.

 - change colours for Safari